Student Staff

 Cary A. Dornier PZ ’25

-Jack is from Park City, Utah, and is majoring in Public Policy.
+Jack is from Park City, Utah, and is majoring in Public Policy and Economics.
 His interest in state and local policy began when he got the opportunity to lobby for healthcare coverage expansions with state legislators.
-He also enjoyed analyzing policy perspectives and competing at tournaments as the captain of his high school’s speech and debate team.
-At the Rose, Jack has worked on the Kosmont, CCMF, CA Competitiveness projects.
-He has also been assisting Professor Michael Fortner in his research work and has served as editor of the Rose Review.
-He is also on the Media Strategy team and was on the Rose’s 50th Anniversary team.
+At the Rose, Jack leads the institute’s web development efforts, is co-authoring an academic article with Professor Michael Fortner, and is the Student Development Manager.
+He has also worked on Kosmont, CCMF, CA Competitiveness, and has served as editor of the Rose Review.
 On campus, Jack is a member of CMC Advocates.
 In his free time, Jack likes to ski and create digital art.

 Katherine is from Oakland, California.
 She is majoring in Government at Claremont McKenna College.
 Katherine’s interest in government stems from several courses she took on government and politics and participation in political clubs in high school, including Junior State of America, IGNITE, and Bay Area Student Activists.
 Katherine also attended the Close Up program.
 Her passion for politics grew even more when she interned at Congressman Eric Swalwell’s District Office.
 At the Rose, Katherine worked on the 2022 Kosmont project, 2022 Video Voter Guide, did research for Professor Miller’s article for Limes Magazine, and is on the Media Strategy team.
 She enjoys long walks, photography, time with her family, and playing with her two dogs.
 She spent the fall semester of 2023 in Milan, Italy.